Hanoi at a glance

 Hanoi is a city more than a thousand years old, but it is still growing.
 Besides the sites with hundreds of years or even thousands of years old, this city also has very modern destinations, let’s see the most attractive destinations in Hanoi.

 1. Hoan Kiem Lake

-Located in the heart of Hanoi, it can be said that Ho Guom is a symbol, representing the most famous Hanoi tourist destination of this city.
+Located in the heart of Hanoi, it can be said that lake is a symbol representing the most famous Hanoi tourist destination of this city.
 Anyone who comes to Hanoi would like to visit once.
-In the middle of the lake is Thap Rua, Cau The Huc red and Ngoc Son temples.
+In the middle of the lake is Thap Rua, Cau The Huc, and Ngoc Son Temple.

-You can go around the lake to enjoy the breeze and look at the scenery, and you can go to The Huc Bridge to take some beautiful photos.
-It’s completely free.
+You can go around the lake to enjoy the breeze and look at the scenery, and go to The Huc Bridge to take some photos, which is completely free.
 If you want to visit Ngoc Son Temple, you have to pay 10.000 VND.

-Hoan Kiem Lake is located in the middle of The Old Quarter, so it’s really convenient for you to discover the Old town.
-You can walk around 36 streets in Hanoi to learn about the city’s long-standing cultural features, and buy some souvenirs.
+Hoan Kiem Lake is located in the middle of the Old Quarter, so it’s really convenient for you to discover this quarter.
+You can walk around 36 streets in Hanoi to learn about the city’s long-standing cultural features, enjoy the local dishes, and buy some souvenirs.

 Address: Dinh Tien Hoang Street, Hoan Kiem District

 Temple of Literature is considered as one of the famous tourist destinations in Hanoi.
 Built in 1070 under King Ly Thanh Tong, it is a place of worship of Confucius, Confucian scholars, scholars and sages.
 Temple of Literature is also considered as the first university in Vietnam, which trained talented people for the country.
 Up to now, the temple has become a symbol of the thousand-years civilization cradle of Vietnam.